 Rudi Dundas is a photographer focused on social change and environmental issues.
 She photographed wild tulips in the Tien Shan Mountains for Michael Pollan’s film, BOTANY OF DESIRE, as well as in Rwanda, Ethiopia, Uganda, Tanzania, Malawi, and Indonesia covering sustainable farming for Peet’s Coffee, US AID, and others.
 She has photographed extensively in Ethiopia, Uganda, Kenya and West Bengal for drinking water issues.
 A recipient of fellowships from the NEA, NY Foundation for the Arts and the Adobe Foundation, she was nominated for a Lucie Award for international photography in 2014.

-Chris and I spent the next two weeks in Samburu with Kristen Kosinski and Lucas Lekwale photographing at several villages: Sordo Namunyak, Upper Margwe, Lauragi and others where Lucas and his team were installing ten new wells that year.
-The accompanying photograph was taken while I was dancing with the women in Lauragi, to bring the water in…
+Chris and I spent the next two weeks in Samburu, photographing at several villages: Sordo Namunyak, Upper Margwe, Lauragi and others where the TSP team was installing ten new wells that year.
+The accompanying photograph was taken while I was dancing with the women in Lauragi.
+We danced to bring in the water.

 I have maintained close ties to the Samburu people.
 I have an adopted Samburu Godson, Chris Saidimu, who is soon to graduate with a teacher’s diploma from Kenyatta College in Nairobi.
 Once you visit Samburu, it is hard to leave.

 Daniel Jack Lyons